qiskit-community/qiskit-optimization/CONTRIBUTING.md

 ## Contributing to Qiskit Optimization

-In addition to the general guidelines above there are specific details for contributing to Aqua, these are documented below.
+In addition to the general guidelines above there are specific details for contributing to Qiskit Optimization, these are documented below.

 ### Project Code Style.

-Code in Aqua should conform to PEP8 and style/lint checks are run to validate this.
+Code in Qiskit Optimization should conform to PEP8 and style/lint checks are run to validate this.
 Line length must be limited to no more than 100 characters.
 Docstrings should be written using the Google docstring format.